 Galway County Board have withdrawn a controversial planning application for floodlights at Pearse Stadium and have decided to start the process from scratch, following objections from some local residents.

-They are employing planning consultants CRS Ltd, who have undertaken other GAA projects such as floodlight applications for Casement Park in Belfast; Páirc Esler in Newry St Tiernach’s Park in Clones and Kingspan Breffni Park in Cavan town – in a bid to restart the process.
+And they are employing planning consultants CRS Ltd, who have undertaken other GAA projects such as floodlight applications for Casement Park in Belfast; Páirc Esler in Newry St Tiernach’s Park in Clones and Kingspan Breffni Park in Cavan town – in a bid to restart the process.